drepo-eth/site/content/drepo/existing-repos/verification/index.md

 Consequently, all Apple devices run such signed software without voicing security concerns.

-However, the internet is, generally not such a closed and trusted ecosystem.
+However, the internet is generally not such a closed and trusted ecosystem.

 ## Reproducible Builds